GosiaD37/GosiaD37.github.io/README.md

 **Algorithms and Data Structures:** Demonstrating database integration with optimized querying and interactive data visualization.

-**Software Engineering and Design:** Showing modular, user-focused application development with robust input validation and error handling.
+**Software Engineering and Design:** Showing modular, user focused application development with robust input validation and error handling.

 **Databases:** Illustrating secure, efficient, and scalable database interaction within software systems.

 Together, these artifacts form a cohesive narrative of my abilities: I can design and implement full-stack solutions that are efficient, maintainable, secure, and user-oriented.
-Each artifact builds on the same professional values—clarity, adaptability, and quality—that I will bring to my future work.
+Each artifact builds on the same professional values, clarity, adaptability, and quality, that I will bring to my future work.

 # <pre align="center">Enhancement One: Software Design and Engineering</pre>